 Depending on the current FEM-Design module, the program calculates and displays the model displacement from linear or non-linear (for RC elements: cracked-section analysis) analysis.
+There are two types of displacement results: translational or rotational.
 For bar elements, the motion and rotation components can be displayed separately (Detailed result) by direction (local axis).

-In Plate, the displacement is calculated for the plate regions and beam elements, and the motion is parallel with the global Z direction, so perpendicular to the plate regions.
+In Plate, the displacements are calculated for the plate regions and beam elements, and the motion is parallel with the global Z direction, so perpendicular to the plate regions.
 Only reactions can be asked for columns (point reaction) and walls (line reaction).